jon-harper/OmniBox/docs/assembly/core.md

 ## 3. Fans

 Fan locations and sizes vary by configuration.
-This step is specific to the configuration assembled in this guide.
-The length of screws needed and printed parts will vary, but the method of mounting fans used here is identical for all fan sizes.
+This section is specific to the configuration assembled in this guide.
+The length of screws needed and printed parts will vary, but the method of mounting fans used here is identical for all sizes of externally mounted fans.

 !!! note
     60mm and smaller fans are mounted with M3 screws.
 80mm and larger user M4 screws.